StevenCyb/terraform-provider-gopackager/docs/data-sources/compile.md

     output_sha512_base64 = data.gopackager_compile.example.output_sha512_base64
     # Last commit hash that changes "*.go", "go.mod" or "go.sum" files.
     # Us this hash for if more consistent hash needed.
-    # If retriving the hash from git failed, this will be `unknown`.
+    # If retrieving the hash from git failed, this will be `unknown`.
     output_git_hash = data.gopackager_compile.example.output_git_hash
   }
 }

+# Git trigger example - only recompile when src directory changes
+data "gopackager_compile" "git_triggered_example" {
+  # Required
+  source      = "main.go"
+  destination = "service/bootstrap-git"
+  goos        = "linux"
+  goarch      = "amd64"

+  # Git trigger configuration
+  ## Enable git trigger mode to only rebuild when specified path has changes
+  git_trigger = true
+  ## Path to monitor for changes (defaults to current directory if not specified)
+  git_trigger_path = "./src"
+}

+# Example on how to use it with AWS lambda.
 # Example on how to use it with AWS lambda.
 resource "aws_lambda_function" "example" {
   function_name    = "example"